jhdrn/myra/README.md

 ## State of the project
 The core API (i.e. `myra/core`) is close to be finalized.
 The other modules are subjects to a lot of changes.

+## Requirements
+Myra requires Typescript 2.0 to function properly.
+It is also highly advised that the compiler options `strictNullChecks`, `noImplicitReturns` and `noImplicitAny` are set to true.

 ## Getting started
 Clone the repository and check the [examples](https://github.com/jhdrn/myra/tree/master/examples) folder.
 Open any example's folder